The Best Walk-In-Only Restaurants For When You Didn’t Make A Reservation

 Wu’s is one of our favorite group dinner options in Chinatown.
 It’s BYO, so feel free to put a bottle (or a case) of riesling in an ice bucket next to your big, lazy-Susan-topped table.
 You’ll definitely want to share a lot of dishes here, because the menu is huge and everything—from wonton soup that comes in a massive bowl to whole fried crabs—is very enjoyable.

-Kiki’s has some of the best people-watching on the LES, and it also has some very good, straightforward Greek food.
-Come with a date or a group, share some octopus and pork chops, and definitely explore the house wines, which are generally affordable and come in carafes that could be used to water plants.
+Kiki’s has some of the best people-watching on the LES, and it also has solid, straightforward Greek food.
+Come with a date or a group, share some octopus and pork chops, and definitely explore the sub-$30 carafes of house wines.
 There'll be a wait when you stop by, but just kill some time at one of the million bars within walking distance.
 That's what they're there for.

 At Thursday Kitchen, you won’t find any dish that’s over $20.
 Plus, you can get a cocktail that comes in a glowing pouch.
 So this is a good place to eat and drink with a bunch of friends.
 You can all sit around and share some soft shell crab and fried chicken (or other Korean small plates), and everyone can get their own shiny pouch drink.
 They’re pretty much liquid candy, though, so have one, then spend the rest of your money on food.

-Lucali is walk-in only.
+Lucali is walk-in-only.
 But you probably already knew that.
 This is one of the top pizza places in NYC, and if you want to eat here, you should arrive at 4pm and put your name on the wait list.
 It's worth it.
-Just don't forget to bring cash, and keep in mind that Lucali is BYOB.
+Once you get seated, order a large calzone in addition to a whole pepperoni pie (and maybe a plain cheese one as well).